 3. Keep a close eye on the market job open for your country:

 France has a good relationship with lots of company and many countries have tied up with France in terms of education, the manufacturing sector, product sale, and technology exchange.
 Under such scenario, it is probable that your country may be having special types with France.
 Keep a close eye on availing such offers as they provide a lot of perks along with other stuff.
-More information regarding things can be found out online on government site or in employment newspapers
+More information regarding things can be found out online on government site or in employment agencies and newspapers

 4. Try to be more flexible: